WebSiteX5/wsx5-developers-guide/docs/optional-objects/wsx5-script.md

 		// Disables the field in the UI
 		"disable": function () { ... },

-		// True if the field is currenlty enabled
+		// True if the field is currently enabled
 		"enabled": true,

+		// Sets the field as mandatory
+		"setMandatory": function() { ... },

+		// Sets the field as NOT mandatory "setNotMandatory": function () { ... },

+		// True if the field is currently mandatory "mandatory": false,

 		// Here you can find even more fields, basing on the field type ...